NathaliaEskelsen/nathaliaeskelsen/README.md

 # Hi, I'm Nathalia 👋

 💻 Software developer with 5+ years of experience working with C#, VB.NET, and SQL.
-🌱 Currently expanding into frontend development and Python scripting.
+🌱 Currently expanding into frontend development
 ✨ Passionate about clean code, creative solutions, and continuous learning.

 ---